 Gardening requires lots of water… most of it in the form of perspiration. – Lou Erickson

 Don’t have much garden space?
 Want to grow tomatoes, beans, peas, cucumbers, squash and just about any other kind of veggie on a vine?
-If so, consider vertical gardening.
+If so, consider vertical gardening in pots.

 Many plant supports, including trellises, nets, cages or stakes can be used to maximize your garden in small areas.
 Not only will you save valuable space, but growing container plants vertically can turn just about any nook or cranny into a beautiful garden spot.